×

 UK-based Centessa is developing a new class of treatments designed to target orexin, a molecule in the brain that regulates the sleep-wake cycle.
 Its lead drug, cleminorexton, is in mid-stage studies for narcolepsy and idiopathic hypersomnia, disorders that cause excessive daytime sleepiness.

-The narcolepsy market is currently worth about $2.5 billion and can significantly expand following the entrance of orexin agonists, Oppenheimer analyst Kostas Biliouris said in a note.
+Sales of narcolepsy drugs are currently worth about $2.5 billion and can significantly expand following the entry of orexin agonists, Oppenheimer analyst Kostas Biliouris said in a note.

-Lilly has offered $38 per share in cash, a premium of 37.8% to Centessa’s U.S.-listed stock’s last close.
-Centessa’s U.S.-listed shares jumped 46% in premarket trading.
+Lilly has offered $38 per share in cash, a premium of 37.8% to the last close of Centessa’s U.S.-listed stock.
+Its

-The U.S. drugmaker has also offered one non-transferable contingent value right (CVR) of about $9 per share, or worth about $1.5 billion.
+The U.S. company has also offered one non-transferable contingent value right (CVR) of about $9 per share, or worth about $1.5 billion.

 The deal is expected to close in the third quarter.

-This marks Lilly’s biggest deal since its buyout of Loxo Oncology in 2019 for about $8 billion.
+This marks Lilly’s biggest deal since its buyout of Loxo Oncology for about $8 billion in 2019.

-Eli Lilly, which touched a trillion-dollar valuation last year on the success of its blockbuster weight-loss treatments, has been ramping up investments to strengthen other parts of its pipeline.
+Eli Lilly, which hit a trillion-dollar valuation last year on the blockbuster success of its weight-loss treatments, has been ramping up investments to strengthen other parts of its pipeline.

-This year, the company snapped up Orna Therapeutics in a $2.4 billion deal to expand its next-generation cell therapy capabilities, and paid more than $1 billion to buy autoimmune drug developer Ventyx Biosciences.
+This year, it snapped up Orna Therapeutics for $2.4 billion to expand its next-generation cell therapy capabilities, and paid more than $1 billion to buy autoimmune drug developer Ventyx Biosciences.

-(Reporting by Sneha S K in Bengaluru; Editing by Sriraj Kalluvila)
+(Reporting by Sneha S K in Bengaluru; Additional reporting by Puyaan Singh; Editing by Sriraj Kalluvila)